OPRAmachine/opramachine-docs/content/Making Requests/Tracking Requests/Using Data Feeds/JSON.md

 lastmodifieremail = "gr@gavinrozzi.com"
 +++

-You can get JSON-formatted data out of OPRAmachine by simply adding ".json" to the end of a URL.
+You can get **JSON**-formatted data out of OPRAmachine by simply adding ".json" to the end of a URL.